 Not yet spring Written by anusrini20 The sun deceives us with winter light and no heat; our last meeting this.
 P.S.
 This is my first attempt (!) at writing a haiku.
-Advertisements Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on Google+ (Opens in new window)Click to email (Opens in new window)Like this:Like Loading...
+Advertisements Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on Google+ (Opens in new window)Click to email this to a friend (Opens in new window)Like this:Like Loading...
 Related 15 thoughts on “Not yet spring” Your first haiku!!
 Well done!
 I like the imagery (and also hate the winter).
 LikeLiked by 1 person Reply Thank you 🙂 LikeLike Reply you’ve inspired me to try a haiku…#trotsofftofindpaperandpencil LikeLiked by 1 person Reply I hate when it looks so bright and sunny from indoors, but you step out into a frigid blast.
 LikeLike Reply Haha you’ve now reminded me of my first winter in the US..which was also my first experience with snow.
 I learnt the hard way that one must always remember to check the temperature before heading out. 😀 Thanks for reading!
 LikeLike Reply Appearances…that word “deceives” is so important for setting the tone of this piece.
 So spare and yet so loaded.
 LikeLike Reply Thank you Jennifer!
 I find that I’m always unsure about the syllable count when I write these things.
 I feel like I must use a syllable counter just to make myself feel better.
 LikeLiked by 1 person Reply You know, I’m usually pretty easygoing when I work on my blog–unless I’m submitting to Yeah Write grids!
 Then I second-guess myself unmercifully. 🙂 LikeLiked by 1 person I can’t imagine how strange snow would seem if you’d never experienced it.
 I love how this put me into your perspective.
 LikeLiked by 1 person Reply Thank you Nate!
 Well, the snow was exciting – at first. 😀 Took me about two winters to learn how to dress in a way that didn’t make me look a walking laundry bag.
 And of course, I miss it now that I don’t live in the US anymore.
 My favourite season is Fall though. 🙂 It seemed like all the Windows wallpapers finally came to life.
 LikeLiked by 1 person Reply Wow, lovely!
 And your first!
 I think you’ve got a really good feel for mood.
 LikeLiked by 1 person Reply Thank you Christine! 🙂 LikeLike Reply Oh those kinds of days are so strange.
 So bitter cold, but bright and sunny.
 Brrrr.
 LikeLiked by 1 person Reply Haiyaaaaaaaa!
 This was a lovely ditty.
 LikeLiked by 1 person Reply *wide grin* Thank you!!
 LikeLiked by 1 person Reply Leave a Reply Cancel reply Enter your comment here...
-Fill in your details below or click an icon to log in: Email (required) (Address never made public) Name (required) Website You are commenting using your WordPress.com account. ( Log Out / Change ) You are commenting using your Twitter account. ( Log Out / Change ) You are commenting using your Facebook account. ( Log Out / Change ) You are commenting using your Google+ account. ( Log Out / Change ) w Cancel Connecting to %s Notify me of new comments via email.
+Fill in your details below or click an icon to log in: Email (required) (Address never made public) Name (required) Website You are commenting using your WordPress.com account. ( Log Out / Change ) You are commenting using your Google+ account. ( Log Out / Change ) You are commenting using your Twitter account. ( Log Out / Change ) You are commenting using your Facebook account. ( Log Out / Change ) w Cancel Connecting to %s Notify me of new comments via email.